psu13/mutable-hakyll/draft/measurement.md

 down stuff comes out the bottom.
 For a beam of particles in an unknown state, we get spin up half the time and spin down half the time, on average.
-This seems plausible after you accept that there can only be two spin values, given that the particle beam is a uniform "mixture" of all possible spin states.
+This seems plausible after you accept that there can only be two spin values, given that the particle beam is a uniform mix of all possible spin states.
 A more rigorous argument that the answer here should be 50/50 is a bit subtle, and involves a more general notion of state and measurement than I have presented.
 I'll just leave it at that for now.
 In any case when you actually _run_ the experiment this is the answer you get, so there is that.[^1]

 Now we can arrange these boxes in various ways and learn more about how quantum systems behave when we measure them.
 Not surprisingly, if you put another $S_z$ box right after